 It’s not until you’ve committed to the successful completion of a project and you’re willing to accept responsibility for the outcome when accountability has taken place.

-When you have accountability, it means you're willing to accept responsibility for your actions and outcomes– both positive and negative.
-This means you’re able to live up to your commitments and keep your promises, which can only take place after a result has occurred.
+When you have accountability, you're willing to accept responsibility for your actions and outcomes– both positive and negative.
+This means you can live up to your commitments and keep your promises, which can only take place after a result has occurred.
 But genuine leaders are willing to take the risk to hold themselves accountable for outcomes even in uncertain times.

-Being accountable is an empowering trait–it's not something that's consequential.
-Accountability must be accepted by someone for them to take ownership of the task, it's not something that can be delegated.
+Being accountable is an empowering trait–it's not consequential.
+Accountability must be accepted by someone for them to take ownership of the task; it's not something that can be delegated.
 However, once accountability is accepted, that person can delegate tasks and responsibilities to other people.

 When responsibility and accountability are used interchangeably, it can lead to a culture of blame, disengagement, and poor performance because everyone ends up passing the buck off to someone else.